Ottawa Redblacks: Young contenders (2015–2018)

 In their second season, the Redblacks brought in significant talent to improve the offence.
 The result was a greatly improved team that won eight of its last 10 regular-season games, finishing with a record of 12–6 to finish atop the East Division and clinch a first-round bye.
 It was the first regular-season division title for an Ottawa-based team since 1978.
 On November 22, 2015, the Redblacks defeated the Hamilton Tiger-Cats 35–28 in the East Final to advance to the 103rd Grey Cup.
 In doing so, they became the first Ottawa CFL team to reach the Grey Cup since the 1981 Rough Riders.
-They also became the second-youngest team to reach a Grey Cup final, bettered only by the 1995 Baltimore Stallions.
+They also became the second-youngest team to reach a Grey Cup final, bettered only by the 1994 Baltimore CFLers.
 In their first-ever Grey Cup appearance, the Redblacks lost 26–20 to the Edmonton Eskimos.

 The Redblacks struggled during the following season, finishing with an 8–9–1 record.
 However, the East Division was so weak that season, the Redblacks won their second consecutive division title—and with it, a bye into the East Final.
 Because of the CFL's crossover playoff format, Ottawa faced the Western Division's Edmonton Eskimos, winning 35–23.
 In the Grey Cup, the Redblacks won the franchise's first championship—and the first for an Ottawa-based team in 40 years—by defeating the heavily favored Calgary Stampeders 39–33 in only the third Grey Cup game in history to go into overtime.

 The Redblacks went into the 2017 season with high hopes as defending champions.
-Despite losing Henry Burris to retirement and key contributors such as Kienan LaFrance and Ernest Jackson to free agency, the Redblacks finished the season with another 8-9-1 record, which was good enough for second place in the East Division, behind the Toronto Argonauts.
+Despite losing Henry Burris to retirement and key contributors such as Kienan LaFrance and Ernest Jackson to free agency, the Redblacks finished the season with another 8–9–1 record, which was good enough for second place in the East Division, behind the Toronto Argonauts.
 The Redblacks struggled with injuries and inconsistent play throughout the course of the season.
 Their quest for a second consecutive Grey Cup fell short as the team lost to the Saskatchewan Roughriders, which crossed over to play the Redblacks in the East Division semifinal.
 The Redblacks returned to form in 2018, winning their third divisional title in four years.
 After defeating the Tiger-Cats in the East Final, they advanced to the 106th Grey Cup game, where they were defeated by the Calgary Stampeders, which were making their third consecutive Grey Cup appearance.